DLamarG/DLamarG/README.md

 Full Stack Developer
 --------------------

-I'm full stack software engineer.
+I'm a full stack software engineer.
 I am passionate about learning new technologies and applying them to enhance my software engineering prowess.
 I do not shy away from a challenge, and I welcome the opportunity to learn something new!

 * 🌍  I'm based in Chicago metropolitan area
 * ✉️  You can contact me at [demondg8@gmail.com](mailto:demondg8@gmail.com)